microsoft/vscode-docs/docs/remote/ssh.md

 To do so:

-1. Follow the [installation](/docs/devcontainers/containers.md#installation) steps for the Dev Containers extension on your remote host.
+1. Follow the [installation](/docs/devcontainers/containers.md#installation) steps for installing Docker on your remote host and VS Code and the Dev Containers extension locally.
 1. **Optional:** Set up SSH [key based authentication](/docs/remote/troubleshooting.md#configuring-key-based-authentication) to the server so you do not need to enter your password multiple times.
 1. Follow the [quick start](#connect-to-a-remote-host) for the Remote - SSH extension to connect to a host and open a folder there.
 1. Use the **Dev Containers: Reopen in Container** command from the Command Palette (`kbstyle(F1)`, `kb(workbench.action.showCommands)`).